nexesninja/raspberrypi-telegram-bot/README.md

 ### 🌡️ Temperature Monitoring

 This module allows you to check the RPi's temperature using the Telegram bot.
+Access full document at [doc_temp](https://github.com/nexesninja/raspberrypi-telegram-bot/blob/main/docs/doc_temp.md#check-temperature).

 ## 🗂️ Commands